insightcrunch/insightcrunch/_posts/2025-06-23-sarkari-naukri-complete-guide.md

 ### The Pension Advantage

-Government employees who joined after January 2004 are covered under the National Pension System (NPS), which replaced the old Defined Benefit Pension (OPS).
+Government employees recruited after the introduction of the National Pension System (NPS) are covered under NPS, which replaced the old Defined Benefit Pension (OPS).
 Under NPS, the government contributes 14% of basic pay plus DA to the pension fund, and the employee contributes 10%.
 The accumulated corpus is invested in equity and debt instruments and is available at retirement.

 There is ongoing political debate about the return to the Old Pension Scheme (OPS), and several states have already reverted to OPS for their state government employees.
 For the Central Government, NPS remains the applicable system, but whatever the outcome, the pension component of a government career remains significantly more secure than private sector retirement planning.